Animals live by two primary drivers: the need to find food, and the ability to convert that food energy into offspring.

-I study how climate drives food availability and how that affects overlapping groups of primate species in Kibale National Park, Uganda.
+I am particularly interested in the way climate patterns drive food availability in the forest and how that, in turn, shapes the interactions of overlapping primate species in Kibale National Park, Uganda.

 Between-species competition occurs when different species live in the same place, and eat similar things.
 How well one species is doing often depends on the amount of competition it faces.